iML: Executable, Problem-Grounded, and Broadly Exploratory Code-Driven AutoML: Related Work

+Frameworks such as \automlagent~\cite{automl-agent} focus on retrieval-augmented planning to decompose tasks into manageable subproblems.
+This improves high-level coordination, but the planning process may still rely heavily on pseudo-analysis through textual reasoning rather than execution over the actual data, which can weaken the connection between the generated plan and runtime behavior.

-Recent systems like \mlzero~\cite{mlzero} have integrated cognitive perception and memory modules to handle multimodal tasks.
-However, such systems often function as intelligent wrappers around existing backbones (e.g., utilizing AutoGluon for the core modeling engine).
-While this ensures executability, it imposes a \textit{dependency ceiling}: the agent's performance is intrinsically upper-bounded by the capabilities of the underlying library.
-It sacrifices the flexibility to architect custom neural topologies or novel preprocessing flows for complex distributions.
+Recent systems such as \mlzero~\cite{mlzero} incorporate cognitive perception and memory modules to support more complex and multimodal ML workflows.
+However, these systems often rely on strong existing backbones, such as \autogluon~\cite{autogluon}, for core model construction and execution.
+This provides strong executability, but also ties the explored solution space to the capabilities of the underlying library.

-\tool addresses these limitations through a unified architectural response.
-By employing \textit{Code-Guided} blueprinting, we eliminate the strategic ambiguity found in retrieved scripts.
-Furthermore, by enforcing a \textit{Code-Verifiable} workflow that executes code at every intermediate stage, we directly mitigate the risks of hallucinated logic inherent in simulation-first methodologies.
-Through a \textit{Code-Modular} implementation, we resolve the monolithic rigidity that prevents fine-grained debugging, and by synthesizing native architectures, we transcend the performance ceilings of library-dependent wrapper approaches.
+In contrast, \tool is designed around three criteria for ideal code-driven AutoML: \textit{executability}, \textit{data grounding}, and \textit{diverse and updated exploration of valid solutions}. \tool grounds planning in empirical profiling of the input data, explores multiple implementation tracks (e.g., traditional ML, pretrained adaptation, and custom neural architectures) and enforces executability through interface checking, dynamic execution, and iterative debugging.
+In this way, \tool combines the flexibility of code-driven synthesis with stronger runtime reliability and broader solution exploration.